obitouchiharinn/Public-Transport-Route-Planner-_/README.md

-# Transit Route Planner - How to Run
+# Public Transport Route Planner - How to Run

 This guide explains how to run the Transit Route Planner project locally, including both the front-end and server components.